jusqua/galaxy-book4-linux/README.md

 ## Known issues

-- Volume below 10% is inaudible and at 100% isn't high enough (probably Dolby Atmos module fault, can be workarounded by increasing the volume over 100%)
+- Volume below 10% is inaudible and at 100% isn't high enough (probably Dolby Atmos module fault, can be workaround by increasing the volume over 100%)
-- Dedicated buttons does not works (probably ACPI dedicated buttons, can be rebinded in some useful way)
+- Dedicated buttons don't work (probably ACPI dedicated buttons, which can be rebinded in some useful way)
 - When integrated monitor brightness changes the system struggles
-- Intel Xe Iris not seem to be activated, in the setting shows in graphics section **Intel® Graphics (RPL-U)** instead of **Intel® Iris® Xe Graphics**, maybe not related but can be associated with Xe Iris "poor implementation"?
+- Intel Xe Iris does not seem to be activated, maybe unrelated but can be associated with Xe Iris's "poor implementation"?
 - Slow charging, needs to plug charger before boot to be able to fast charge
 - Sometimes boot slowly accusing `ACPI Error` and in boot logs
-- Slow wakeup from sleep, takes from 1s to 20s to wakeup
+- Sometimes slow wake up from sleep, takes from 1s to 20s to wake up